rondlite/reaction-docs/website/versioned_docs/version-3.0.0/how-to-manage-app-settings.md

 }
 ```

-After you define the setting and start the Reaction API, you can now use GraphQL to set a value for this setting:
+After you define the setting and start the Demand API, you can now use GraphQL to set a value for this setting:

 ```graphql
 mutation updateMyPluginLicenseKey($input: UpdateGlobalSettingsInput!) {